Software Engineering Institute: Controversies

-On November 11, 2015, the head of the Tor Project accused the Software Engineering Institute of aiding Federal Bureau of Investigation in uncovering the identities of users of the Tor network.
-Later prosecution showed the hack was paid for by the Department of Defense and subpoena by the FBI.
+On November 11, 2015, Roger Dingledine from the Tor Project accused the Software Engineering Institute of aiding the Federal Bureau of Investigation in uncovering the identities of users of the Tor network.
+Later prosecution showed the hack was paid for by the Department of Defense and subpoenaed by the FBI.

 Focus of progressive protests

 SEI has been an occasional site of anti-war movement and peace movement protests, many of which have been organized by Pittsburgh's Thomas Merton Center.